-Beginning at Tsurphu Monastery, this rugged walk cross several high valleys before emerging into the broad and windswept Yangpachen Valley.
+Beginning at Tsurphu Monastery, this rugged walk crosses several high valleys before emerging into the broad and windswept Yangpachen Valley.
 Combining alpine tundra and sweeping mountain panoramas with visits to monasteries, this trek nicely balances cultural and wilderness activities.

 |Day||Route||Attractions & Activities|